cmarsone/clementmarsone.github.io/_posts/2023-01-14-softmax-multiclass-classification.md

 title: Multiclass classification
 ---

+# How to implement a multiclass perceptron from scratch using softmax

 The multiclass perceptron can be implemented this way.
 We denote $K$ the number of classes, $N$ the number of (training) examples, $D$ the dimension of the data (after feature augmentation, at least with a "1" as first component).